stolostron/provider-credential-controller/README.md

     ```bash
     oc apply -k deploy/controller
     ```
     - Even though this controller deploys as a single pod, it uses leader election to make sure only one instance is ever running.
+    - Even if the controller is interupted while updating secrets, when it restarts, it will continue the process until all copied secrets are updated with the new values from the Cloud Provider secret.

-- ### Steps for test:
+- ### Steps for testing:

   - `make unit-tests`